 The Minifigures continued to proliferate throughout the 1980s and '90s, with increasingly specialized bricks and larger casts of characters within the worlds LEGO had created.
 But this toy company remained just that -- toys -- until 1999, when LEGO struck licensing deals to produce a line of LEGO Star Wars and LEGO Winnie the Pooh sets.
 The story for the last two decades has been one of expansion into entertainment via licensing.
 LEGO Harry Potter kicked off the LEGO console gaming venture, and LEGO thrived in animated TV series as well.

 A movie seemed the next logical step, although getting the first LEGO Movie made wasn't easy.
 According to a Hollywood Reporter story, it took seven years.
 First, there was the challenge of hammering out deals with diverse properties, so that superheroes and Hobbits could fraternize on screen as they do in a child's toy box.
 And then the filmmaking itself, with the insistence that every CGI-bit on screen be a recognizable LEGO, took three years.
-In the end, everything was indeed awesome, and The Lego Movie hit theaters in February 2014.
+In the end, everything was indeed awesome, and The LEGO Movie hit theaters in February 2014.
 It was the fifth-highest grossing film of the year, pulling in over $250 million and remaining in theaters through September.
-Can Lego Movie 2: The Second Part top that impressive feat?
+LEGO Movie 2: The Second Part snagged $192 million -- nothing to sneeze at.

 That remains to be seen.
 But the hoopla over LEGOs today provides an opportunity to look back at the origins of this iconic and oddly-named toy that is everywhere we turn these days -- not just the kids, but also those of us who are parents or grandparents.
 LEGO's origins are humble, and hardly portended such massive success.